shadchnev/mk-test4/README.md

 In this master branch sits the file which describes tasks and how to find them :)

 TASK 1 sits in the branch task1:
-Reopen Array class
+Reopen Array class;
-rewrite inject method
+rewrite inject method;
-write a test for it first
+write a test for it first;
-name your method differently
+name your method differently;
 it need to implement or/and iterators or recursion